TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/matlab/index.md

 ---
-title: Hello World in MATLAB
-layout: default
-last-modified: 2020-05-02
-featured-image: hello-world-in-matlab.jpg
-tags: [matlab, hello-world]
 author:
 - virtual_flat
+featured-image: hello-world-in-matlab.jpg
+last-modified: 2020-05-02
+layout: default
+tags:
+- matlab
+- hello-world
+title: Hello World in Matlab
 ---

 Welcome to the [Hello World](https://sampleprograms.io/projects/hello-world) in [Matlab](https://sampleprograms.io/languages/matlab) page!
 Here, you'll find the source code for this program as well as a description of how the program works.